icon-project/documentation/score/writing-score.md

 ### Eventlog decorator (@eventlog)

 Methods decorated with `@eventlog` can be called within SCORE codes during the execution of a transaction to include custom event logs in its TxResult as `eventlogs`.
-It is recommended to declare a method without implementation body.
+It is recommended to declare a method without an implementation body.
-Even if the method has a implementation body, it does not be executed.
+Even if the method has an implementation body, it does not be executed.
 When declaring a method, Python type hinting must be specified.
 Without the type hinting, SCORE loading will fail.

 If an `indexed` parameter is set in the decorator, designated number of parameters in the order of declaration will be indexed and included in the Bloom filter.